 Shaiman’s other film work includes Beaches, When Harry Met Sally, Misery, City Slickers, The Addams Family, Addams Family Values, A Few Good Men, Sister Act (1 and 2), George of the Jungle, In and Out, Hocus Pocus, The Bucket List, and Parental Guidance.
 He served as executive producer of the successful film adaptation of his Broadway musical Hairspray.

-In addition to Hairspray, his other original Broadway musical credits are the Tony-nominated Martin Short: Fame Becomes Me, the Tony-winning Catch Me If You Can, and Charlie and the Chocolate Factory.
+In addition to Hairspray, his other original Broadway musical credits are the Tony-nominated Martin Short: Fame Becomes Me, and the Tony-winning Catch Me If You Can.
 Broadway concert credits are Peter Allen’s Up in One, Bette Midler’s Divine Madness, and Patti LuPone on Broadway, plus the review Ellie Greenwich’s Leader of the Pack.
 After a tremendously successful concert for the Actors Fund, his musical Bombshell, created as part of the TV show Smash, is now being developed into a Broadway show.

 Shaiman has co-produced and arranged Grammy-winning recordings for music icons such as Bette Midler, Harry Connick Jr., and Mariah Carey, including the Grammy-winning recordings “Wind Beneath My Wings” and “From a Distance.”